buntec/ff4s/docs/examples/counter.md

 The fact that `store` is a `Resource` is extremely useful because it allows us to do interesting things in the background (think WebSockets, subscribing to state changes, etc.).
-Be sure to check out the examples provided in this repo to see more elaborate store logic, including WebSocket messaging and REST calls.
+Be sure to check out the other examples to see more elaborate store logic.

 ## View